2021 Registration is now open for students in Kindergarten to Grade 4.

 What is covered in the arts/creativity sessions?

 Creativity sessions are designed to allow children to be expressive with their ideas.
-It’s a chance for them to showcase their imagination at work, in a supportive environment, using a variety of techniques: public speaking, graphic stories, and short stop motion movies.
+It’s a chance for them to showcase their imagination at work, in a supportive environment, using a variety of techniques: public speaking, graphic stories, music and short, stop motion movies.
 Sharing creative ideas is where they will build their confidence and critical thinking skills.

 We homeschool already, are there different enrolment options to supplement this?